 Clinical Trial AI for Translational Research

-Clinical trial AI belongs in a life sciences handbook because discovery programs fail at the translation step as often as they fail at the molecular step.
-Trial AI covers operational analytics, eligibility matching, real-world data curation, endpoint extraction, risk-based monitoring, synthetic controls, and adaptive design.
+Clinical trial AI affects whether candidate therapies are tested efficiently and whether the resulting evidence remains interpretable.
+It covers operational analytics, eligibility matching, real-world data curation, endpoint extraction, risk-based monitoring, synthetic controls, and adaptive design.
 Each context of use carries a different evidentiary burden, and FDA and EMA frameworks bound how AI components contribute to the medicinal product evidence package.
 The first discipline is to write the context of use before selecting metrics.

 Use this chapter to: